BBahrainy/RTALogger/README.md

 ## Usage
 #### RTA Log Data Structure
 To use log manager APIs, first step is to have a quick review on Log Data Structure
-- Application: The root of each log data record is Application, which specify the log data owner application.
+- Application: The root of each log data record is the Application name, which specify the log data owner application.
 - Topic: By adding multiple topics to log manager you can categorize log data in logical topics.
 - Context: Under each topic, one or multiple contexts (in one level) could be defined.
-- As an instance the Application could by 'MyEShopApp', one of Topics could be 'Authentication' and Contexts could be 'uer_name' which attend in application authorization process.
+- As an instance for Application 'MyEShopApp', one of Topics could be 'Authentication' and Context could be 'uer_name' which attend in application authorization process.
-- The next step is log severity level, which determines that the log record severity (debug, information, warning, error, fatal, unknown)
+- The next step is log severity level, which determines the log record severity (debug, information, warning, error, fatal, unknown)
 - At last the final element is log message, which contains log message data.

 ### Which Log Severity Levels to use